LucasDelfino92/morrowindsharp/tools.md

   - To mass clean plugins, use SHIFT+left-click to select the plugins you want to clean and click **Clean with tes3cmd**.
 - After the process is over, close the window.

 There are times when mods intentionally add duplicate-to-master records, which tes3cmd would interpret as "dirty" (unintentional) edits.
-In **Nerevar Rising**, only one such mod exists: **Patch for Purists**, specifically its ESM file.
+In **Morrowind Sharp**, only one such mod exists: **Patch for Purists**, specifically its ESM file.
 Should you accidentally clean that ESM, reinstall the mod.

 > ℹ️ Note that if you reinstall a mod, their plugins will be dirty again, and you will have to repeat the process.